 There remain many countries where same-sex marriage or relationships are not recognised, but many more where the position is even bleaker:

-- In Brunei where the implementation of a law punishing gay sex or adultery by stoning was only suspended after an international backlash, and where the current punishment is up to 10 years imprisonment, even speaking up as an LGBT+ ally risks putting other people’s lives at risk.
+- In Brunei where the implementation of a law punishing gay sex or adultery by stoning was only suspended after an international backlash, and where the current punishment is up to 10 years imprisonment, even speaking up as an LGBTQ ally risks putting other people’s lives at risk.

 - In certain states in Nigeria same sex sexual activity is punishable by death and in Gambia it can result in life imprisonment.